sinclairzx81/typebox/readme.md

 ## Syntax Types

-TypeBox provides support for Syntax Types, enabling it to parse TypeScript syntax directly into TypeBox types.
-Syntax Types serve as a DSL frontend for TypeBox's type builder and are useful for converting existing TypeScript type definitions into Json Schema schematics.
+TypeBox provides support for parsing TypeScript syntax directly into TypeBox Json Schema schematics.
+Syntax Types offer a string based DSL frontend to TypeBox's Type Builder system and can be useful for converting existing TypeScript type definitions into Json Schema schematics without reimplementation via the Type Builder.

 Syntax Types are provided via optional import.